linkerd/website/linkerd.io/content/2.12/tasks/using-ingress.md

 [Adding your service](../adding-your-service/) for instructions on how to mesh your ingress.)

-Note that some ingress options need to be meshed in "ingress" mode.
-See details below.
+Note that, as explained below, some ingress options need to be meshed in "ingress" mode, which means injecting with the `linkerd.io/inject: ingress` annotation rather than the default `enabled`.
+It's possible to use this annotation at the namespace level, but it's recommended to do it at the individual workload level instead.
+The reason is that many ingress implementations also place other types of workloads under the same namespace for tasks other than routing and therefore you'd rather inject them using the default `enabled` mode (or some you wouldn't want to inject at all, such as Jobs).

 Common ingress options that Linkerd has been used with include: